What SEOs Need to Know About Core Web Vitals & Performance Testing}

 In fact, they have given us clarity that Core Web Vitals fit in alongside the other signals they consider important for page experience:

-When conducting website audits, it is important to recognise where Core Web Vitals fit in.
+However, when conducting technical website audits, it is important to recognize where Core Web Vitals fit in.
 Whilst it is not acceptable to completely ignore website performance, it should not automatically become a priority at the cost of other important factors.

 What this means for website owners